liszi/school-bell/README.md

 This folder contains all the data and logs for the *school-bell* application.

 #### ~/school-bell/ringtones folder
 This folder contains all the ringtones for *school-bell* application.
-Any audio file can be copied here which can be played by `mplayer`.
+Any audio file can be copied here which can be played by `mplayer`. (e.g. mp3, wav, ogg...)

 [ring command](#ring-command) will find any audio file in this folder based on filename (without full path).